Metrol

 Metrol is the central control centre of the Melbourne suburban rail network.
 It controls signalling, passenger information, and emergency procedures.
-It is located at 595 Collins Street, in the Melbourne central business district.
+It is located at 595 Collins Street, Melbourne.

 Operations

 Metrol has two key functions—train control and signalling.
 Operations are split, with train control covering the whole suburban area, while control of points and signalling is only over a limited area in the centre of Melbourne.
 Outside this area, signal-boxes direct trains under the direction of the train controllers at Metrol.

 Before Metrol, the points and signals in the Melbourne suburban area were controlled by a series of individual signal-boxes, under the direction of a train controller who coordinated train movements.
 The original function was to be the main train control facility for the Melbourne suburban railways, as well as to be the signal box for the City Loop, and to control the ventilation and other systems for the tunnels.
 It was later expanded in function to control points and signals for other stations in the inner Melbourne area.

-The current area of point and signal control extends to Clifton Hill, Jolimont, East Richmond, Flinders Street, Southern Cross, North Melbourne Junction, and South Kensington.
+The current area of point and signal control extends to Clifton Hill, Jolimont, East Richmond, Flinders Street, Southern Cross, North Melbourne Junction and South Kensington.
 The outer section of the Hurstbridge line will also be controlled from Metrol after the completion of resignalling works, with work beginning in 2006.
 Metrol is also where information about cancellations or delayed trains is entered into Metro Trains' SMS disruption alert system.